Lifting of Modular Forms: Acknowledgements

 \section{Acknowledgements}

 The author wants to thank the Max Planck Institute for Mathematics in Bonn and Mathematics Institute of Georg-August University G\"ottingen for providing a rich and stimulating environment to pursue research.
+This article is based on a chapter of the author's Ph.D thesis written at the University of Alberta, Canada.
 The author wishes to thank Terry Gannon for his guidance throughout and many valuable comments during the preparation of this article.